 With the exception of the organisations listed in this guidance on closing businesses and venues, the government has not required any other businesses to close to the public – it is important for business to carry on.

-There are specific guidelines for those who are vulnerable, guidance for those who are shielding, and guidance for those showing symptoms that should be observed when considering adjustments to enable people to go back to work.
+There is specific guidance for those showing symptoms that should be observed when considering adjustments to enable people to go back to work.

 We have set out clear, practical steps that businesses should take to ensure their workplaces are COVID-19 Secure and give their staff the confidence to return back to work.

 These include how to keep as many people as possible safely apart from those they do not live with in various workplace settings.

 5.3 Do I need to stay 2 metres apart – or 1 metre?

 People should either stay 2 metres apart or ‘1 metre plus’ – which is one metre plus mitigations that will help to prevent transmission.
 These mitigations will depend on the workplace or setting.
 For example, on public transport (and from July 24, in shops and supermarkets), people must wear a face covering, as it is not always possible to stay 2m apart.
 People should also wash or sanitise their hands regularly and avoid the busiest routes and times (like the rush hour).

 In other spaces, mitigations could include installing screens, making sure people face away from each other, putting up hand washing facilities, minimising the amount of time you spend with people outside your household or bubble, and being outdoors.